searchstation/spam-defenders/README.md

 # Please note
 1. The format for the files in this repo aren't traditional document files (like .doc, .pdf, etc)
 2. A lot of care must be taken to ensure that the structure is followed exactly as instructed.
-3. If any inputted email doesn't follow the structure as instucted, the entire file might be corrupted.
+3. If any inputted email doesn't follow the structure as instructed, the entire file might be corrupted.
 4. If the entire file is corrupted, all the websites that the spam defender protects would become vulnerable.
 5. It might take a about 3-5 minutes for the changes to be effected, but please ensure that they are effected.
 6. Please DO NOT, alter the structure of the JSON file, take care to ensure of this.